nilsenj/react-coffee-boilerplate/README.md

 ####
-All follow above points and ensure everything is installed
+All you need is to follow above points and ensure everything is installed

 after that you have to run [npm install] in the app directory